What is an insurance deductible?

 Your deductible options depend on the type of policy you are considering purchasing.
 A deductible can range from zero to several thousands of dollars.

 Tip: The higher the deductible you choose, the lower your premium will be.
 In other words, the more you are willing to “self-insure,” the less your insurer will charge you for coverage.
+Just make sure you can afford to pay this set amount.
+Otherwise, providers may delay servicing your claim.

 As discussed above, your deductible will vary greatly depending on which type of policy you are looking at.